Tim Byrdak: New York Mets

 On January 21, 2011, Byrdak signed with the New York Mets.
 That season, he had a 2–1 record and 3.82 ERA.
 Despite some discussion about a possible trade, He was re-signed following the season.

 Byrdak had surgery to repair a torn meniscus on March 13, 2012.
 He was scheduled to miss six weeks.
 However, on Opening Day, April 5, 2012, Byrdak made his season debut and struck out the only two batters he faced, preserving the Mets 1–0 victory.
 Through June 16 he had a 2–0 record and 3.44 ERA.

 Between May 6 and May 22, 2012, Byrdak appeared in 12 games and retired the only batter he faced in all 12 appearances.
 These included 5 strikeouts, 1 ground out, and 6 fly outs.
 This is tied for the third longest streak of games appeared in without allowing a base runner.

 On August 6, 2012, it was announced that Byrdak had suffered an anterior capsule injury in his left shoulder.
 He did not pitch at all for the rest of the season.

 On November 26, 2012, Byrdak re-signed with the Mets on a minor league deal with an invitation to spring training.

 Personal life

 Aside from major league baseball Byrdak works at Tyler Thompson's Elite Sports Facility in Lockport, IL and gives pitching lessons.
 Tim is married with four children and resides in Lockport, Illinois during the off-season.

+Former Pitching coach for Providence Catholic High School in New Lenox, IL.
+The Celtics hold the record for most IHSA State Championships in baseball.